Dedicated to creating and sharing knowledge

 Top finance researchers present at Tippie to faculty, PhD students, and researchers from the University of Iowa.

-Research Methods Seminar Series
+Research Methods Roundtable Series